The INSME Association

 DE TULLIO & PARTNERS, INSME Member[pdf] contributed by

 INSMEnews is the main communication tool for INSME members and partners providing a panorama of current activities, trends and priorities of INSME and issues related to innovation and technology transfer on an international scale.

 The non-INSME-members subscribers will receive the newsletter two weeks after its official launch date.

 Join INSME to have our newsletter on time!

-Organized by the EU-Japan Centre for Industrial Cooperation
+Organized by the European Commission and the EU-Japan Centre for Industrial Cooperation

 - Picks in the News